-^a NOTE: No more than two sequential applications of Pristine[®] should be made before alternating with fungicides that have a different mode of action.
-Do not make more than four applications of Pristine[®] per acre per crop year.
-Mix Pristine[®] with only water for applications to blueberry. ^b Bloom times vary because of varietal differences and the environment.
+^a NOTE: No more than 2 sequential applications of Pristine[®] should be made before alternating with fungicides that have a different mode of action.
+Do not make more than 4 applications of Pristine[®] per acre per crop year.
+Mix Pristine[®] with only water for applications to blueberry.

+^b Bloom times vary because of varietal differences and the environment.
 Bloom sprays should provide protection against the primary bloom pathogens for the entire bloom period.
-The number of applications required for bloom may vary from one to three, depending on the season and the variety.
+The number of applications required for bloom may vary from 1-3, depending on the season and the variety.

-^c When using Indar[®] during bloom, always tank mix with Captan.
-Captan provides additional mummy berry control, and it has some activity against twig blight, Botrytis, and fruit rots.
+^cWhen using Indar[®] during bloom, always tank mix with Captan.
+Captan has some activity against twig blight, Botrytis, and fruit rots.
 However, it mainly prevents rots when used with Indar[®].
-It also provides resistance management. ^d Many of the fungicides registered for rot control may also have activity against twig dieback organisms, such as Phomopsis spp.
+It also provides resistance management.

+^d Many of the fungicides registered for rot control may also have activity against twig dieback organisms, such as Phomopsis spp.

 ^e In wet years, preharvest and postharvest rots may be a potential problem.
-Under these conditions, one to two applications of a preharvest material may be necessary for rot control.
+Under these conditions, 1-2 applications of a preharvest material may be necessary for rot control.

-^f Septoria leaf spot is generally controlled with two to four fungicide applications.
+^fSeptoria leaf spot is generally controlled with 2-4 fungicide applications.
 This disease is more problematic on highbush blueberry varieties, but some rabbiteye varieties may experience premature defoliation from Septoria as well.
-For leaf spot, Aliette[®] and other phosphites (ProPhyt[®], etc.) are best used after harvest since they are not as efficacious against fruit rots, and they serve as a resistance management tool.
+For leaf spot, Aliette[®] and other phosphites (ProPhyt[®], Agri-Fos[®], etc.) are best used after harvest since they are not as efficacious against fruit rots, and they serve as a resistance management tool.

 9 Rust is problematic on some blueberry varieties, especially in Florida and south Georgia, and it can result in complete, premature defoliation on susceptible varieties.
-Scout for rust in mid to late July.
-Two to three applications of fungicides from August to mid-September will generally result in good rust management.
+Scout for rust in mid to late July, and also during November through March in the evergreen production system.
+Two to 3 applications of fungicides from August to mid-September will generally result in good rust management in the deciduous system; additional applications may be necessary in the evergreen system.
 Some varieties may require yearly rust control.